danieldinu2030/homework-1-cppl2/README.md

 ### MOV

-The mov instructions is the simplest of all.
+The `mov` instruction is the simplest of all.
 As the name says, it moves the data from one place to another.

 ASM Syntax: `MOV destination, source`